RTEMS/rtems-docs/c_user/semaphore_manager.rst

   wait before returning with an error status code.

-If the task waits to acquire the semaphore, then it is placed in the semaphore’s task wait queue in either FIFO or task priority order.
-If the task blocked waiting for a binary semaphore using priority inheritance and the task’s priority is greater than that of the task currently holding the semaphore, then the holding task will inherit the priority of the blocking task.
+If the task waits to acquire the semaphore, then it is placed in the semaphore's task wait queue in either FIFO or task priority order.
+If the task blocked waiting for a binary semaphore using priority inheritance and the task's priority is greater than that of the task currently holding the semaphore, then the holding task will inherit the priority of the blocking task.
 All tasks waiting on a semaphore are returned an error